Alan72104/Tweakception/README.md

 - gt afkmode fps `[int fpsLimit]`
 - gt afkmode onlyunfocused
 - gt afkmode skipworldrendering
-- gt autoswitchgiftslot
-  - **Auto switches to slot that has any gift for any right click**
-  - **If toggled, press D in inventory to drop all shits**
-  - **If toggled, press M in inventory to move all gifts to hotbar**
 - gt areaedit - **For area bounding box range finding**
 - gt areaedit print
 - gt areaedit reset